 The National Institute for Health and Clinical Excellence (NICE) has issued full guidance to the NHS in England, Wales, Scotland and Northern Ireland on Microwave ablation for the treatment of liver metastases.

-This document replaces previous guidance on Microwave ablation for the treatment of metastases in the liver (interventional procedure guidance IP220).
+This document replaces previous guidance on microwave ablation for the treatment of metastases in the liver (NICE interventional procedures guidance 220, May 2007).

 Liver metastases are a common manifestation of many primary cancers but the liver is usually the dominant site for metastases originating from colorectal or other gastrointestinal tract cancers.